joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/06/30/world/europe/france-elections.html

 **A Wave of Pride Lights Up New York City**\
-`The New York City Pride March, now in its 54th year, attracted tens of thousands in Manhattan on Sunday.`\
+`The New York City Pride March, now in its 54th year, attracted tens of thousands in Manhattan.
+It was interrupted at one point by pro-Palestinian demonstrators.`\
 https://nytimes.com/2024/06/30/nyregion/nyc-pride-parade.html

 **Review: ‘Robeson’ Illuminates a Titanic Artist and Activist**\